opentdc/app-sample/README.md

 ## Architecture

-The following figure gives an overview of the architecture of the app:
+The following figure gives an overview of the architecture of the sample app:

 ![](https://github.com/opentdc/app-sample/blob/master/architecture-1.png)